 - SUSFANS: Metrics, Models and Foresight for European SUStainable Food And Nutrition Security.

-Moreover, ILSI Europe is partner in a European project funded by The Netherlands Organisation for Scientific Research (NWO) entitled ‘Satisfaction: Elucidating the Neurocognitive Mechanisms Controlling Satiation’.
+Moreover, ILSI Europe is a partner in a European project funded by The Netherlands Organisation for Scientific Research (NWO) entitled ‘Satiation: Elucidating the Neurocognitive Mechanisms Controlling Satiation’.

 In addition to these running projects, ILSI Europe has been proactive in joining consortia formed to address ‘Horizon 2020’ calls and contributed to applications submitted to the European Commission.

-- Expand its network of excellence and to closely collaborate with universities, institutes, organisations and companies around Europe through strong consortia;
+- Expand its network of excellence and to closely collaborate with universities, institutes, organisations and companies around Europe through strong consortia (see map on the next page);

-- Liaise with governmental representatives from the European Commission, EFSA, WHO, FAO and national authorities through our expert groups and workshops we organise within the frame of these projects.
+- Liaise with governmental representatives from the European Commission, EFSA, WHO, FAO, US FDA, Health Canada and national authorities through our expert groups and workshops we organise within the frame of these projects.

 To click on the link to read more about our Past Projects.